idvorkin/idvorkin.github.io/_d/time-off-2024-02.md

 ### Tori

 Private, but we made time to go on a mini-vacation (WOW)!
+I'll keep it mostly secret, except

+{%include blob_image.html src="blog/pee-end-of-road.png" %}

 ### Zach